rudyredhat/Algorithms_Python/Ch06/06_04/README.md

-# Find Duplicates in an Array -PART 1 || Coding Interview Problem
+# Find Duplicates in an Array || Coding Interview Problem
 - **Prob:**`Given an array consisting of n integers in which each element is between 1 to n-1.
 Find an efficient algorithm that return any duplicate integer exists in the array`.
 ```
   n = 5